SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ## How to disable and remove SickChill from autostart (_systemctl_) ?

-This step could be useful **if you plan to remove/reinstall SickChill** and you would like to _“start fresh”_.
+This step could be useful **if you plan to remove/reinstall SickChill** and you would like to _"start fresh"_.

 (also, this could be the case if you are migrating to SickChill from the previous version formerly named SickRage)